 Marcy’s warranty here is a little weak, all things considered.
 They offer a two-year coverage term on the frame, and stipulations have changed over time on labor and the parts.

-Because this is already an inexpensive recumbent bike, it may not even be worth it to mail back 60 lbs worth of metal and plastic and also have to pay labor.
+Because this is already an inexpensive and best recumbent bike, it may not even be worth it to mail back 60 lbs worth of metal and plastic and also have to pay labor.

 Their recumbent bike series comes with three separate models, but based on pricing, durability, and some key features, we’ve gone with the Series 270 for our review.

-If you’re interested in the other units, you can go through to the sales page and see the price differences in the other models.
+If you’re interested in any other best recumbent bike, you can go through to the sales page and see the price differences in the other models.

-In these recumbent exercise bike reviews, I want to disclose that if you’re already committed to buying a recumbent bike, I would avoid “Expert Assembly” options that they often try to tack-on to your purchase.
+In these recumbent exercise bike reviews, I want to disclose that if you’re already committed to buying the best recumbent bike, I would avoid “Expert Assembly” options that they often try to tack-on to your purchase.

 Schwinn did a fantastic job at keeping most of these components together in the box, so despite it looking a little more complex than the Marcy recumbent bike wee juste reviewed, it’s dead simple to put together.

-With Schwinn, they include a bluetooth app that connects right to their LCD screen.
+With Schwinn recumbent bike, they include a bluetooth app that connects right to their LCD screen.

 While the display is fairly basic in terms of resolution (and very bright), it displays tons of useful data that can then be sent to the Schwinn Trainer app.